GenericSweetener/cycloidal-manual/README.md

 > By Petteri Aimonen - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7732225

 The same movement is happening here as before, that wobbling roll is the same as when it was 2 simple circles, but now there’s multiple points of contact being made so the disk can’t just slip around, it can only rotate on its rolling path.
 The interaction between the pins and lobes is also a similar motion to the circle rolling around another circle, one could think of the disk as the pattern made by rolling one of the pins around a circle.
-It is alos at this point that the number of pins in the housing compared the number of lobes on the cycloidal disk come into play.
+It is also at this point that the number of pins in the housing compared to the number of lobes on the cycloidal disk come into play.
 Knowing that the lobes on the disk and the drive pins are in roughly the same scale to each other, similar to gear teeth, if there were the same number of pins and lobes then the disk would not be able to move because it would just be sitting locked into the pins.

 ![image](https://user-images.githubusercontent.com/79012344/120707296-275dff00-c488-11eb-9c4f-971e62db18af.png)

 That’s just going to bind up.

 This is why, in this guide and in most cycloidal reducer designs, there is one more pin on the housing than there are lobes on the disk.
 Not only does this make room for the rolling motion to be possible in the first place, it defines the transmission ratio of the reducer in more solid terms than the difference between the circumference of 2 circles.
 This is to say that for every full rotation of the input shaft, the disk moves 1 (or whatever the difference between the number of pins and lobes is) pin over.
 With this knowledge, the gear ratio can be defined.
-In this example of 30 pins on the disk and 31 pins in the housing, it would take 30 rotations of the input shaft to make one full rotation of the cycloidal disk, making the transmission ration 30:1.
+In this example of 30 pins on the disk and 31 pins in the housing, it would take 30 rotations of the input shaft to make one full rotation of the cycloidal disk, making the transmission ratio 30:1.

 ## 3 – Snap back to reality
 An understanding of the theory of operation is only so good as the practical application of those concepts.
 To that end, this section will translate the concepts from section 2 to what one may actually want to manufacture.

 ## 3.1 – Variants of the design

 This guide offers 2 main variants of the cycloidal reducer.
-The first is what is generally considered to the be standard design and is what is described throughout section 2, using a plate connected to the output pins as the power output for the reducer.
+The first is what is generally considered to be the standard design and is what is described throughout section 2, using a plate connected to the output pins as the power output for the reducer.
 This design will be called the driven disk design going forwards.
 The second variant is conceptually the same as the first, but has fixed output pins and instead rotates the housing (called the driven housing design in this guide).

 > [Standard cycloidal reducer full assembly (video)](https://youtu.be/JAcRD82Ofww)